 Colline Cafe

-Another great option, that is still around, perfect for flower lovers, in an easy-accessible area close to Hongdae, is Colline Cafe.
+Another great option that is still around, perfect for flower lovers, in an easily accessible area close to Hongdae, is Colline Cafe.

-They change flowers with every season, and based on seasonality, the outside garden looks like a botanical park.
-Moreover, the cafe has been around for some time, thus you won’t have any problems with finding a table.
+They change flowers every season, and based on seasonality, the outside garden looks like a botanical park.
+Moreover, the cafe has been around for some time, thus you won’t have problems finding a table.

 Address: 45-1 Eoulmadang-ro, Mapo-gu, Seoul, South Korea